blindsidenetworks/wordpress-plugin_bigbluebutton/README.txt

 1. Login form for anonymous users.
 2. Login form for registered users.
-3. General settings.
+3. Server settings.
-4. Create a meeting room.
+4. Create/edit a meeting room.
-5. Recordings in a front end page.
+5. Recordings on a front end page.
-6. Setting up meeting room details.
+6. Role capabilities for creating and editing rooms.
+7. Custom capabilities, such as whether the user can enter the room as a moderator or viewer.
+8. Room categories in administrator panel.

 == Changelog ==